yyong-brs/learn-kubernetes/chapter10.md

 ![图10.16](.\images\Figure10.16.png)

-​													**Figure 10.16 The release history clearly links application and chart versions to revisions.**
+​													<center>图 10.16 The release history clearly links application and chart versions to revisions</center>

 To fix the failed update, I can manually set all the values in the upgrade command or use a values file with the same settings that are currently deployed.
 I don’t have that values file, but I can save the output of the get values command to a file and use that in the upgrade, which gives me all my previous settings plus the defaults in the chart for any new settings.

-​	**TRY IT NOW	Upgrade to version 2 again, this time saving the current version 1 values to a file and using that in the upgrade command.**
+​	<b>现在就试试</b>	Upgrade to version 2 again, this time saving the current version 1 values to a file and using that in the upgrade command.**

 ```
 # save the values of the current release to a YAML file: